sidbhanushali/sidbhanushali/README.md

 ## Work

-### Hirani  Hospital

-**Front End Web Developer Intern**

-- Built responsive mobile-first navigation pages for main website hiranihospital.com and helped build main landing page.
-Used bootstrap, learned and implemented jQuery to project.
+### , Mountain View, CA

+**Software Engineer**

+- Built fast, responsive, and security Web App using React.
+-  Built fast and security Nodejs Server
+- Used Docker container to test the product.
+- Deployed the application to the company's AWS EC2.

 ## Publications 📚